 Job search requires proper management of your time and resources.
 Use the following four Ds to manage your job search priorities:

-Every minute (up to fifteen) invested in daily planning returns three to five minutes.
+Every minute (up to fifteen) invested in daily planning returns back three to five extra minutes of productivity.
 And every minute (up to thirty) invested in weekly planning returns five to ten minutes.
-So plan out your job search and plan for a life for success.
+So plan out your job search and plan for a life of success.